holidayextras/culture/general-javascript-best-practices.md

 Please only require the methods you need rather than the whole library in order to keep build sizes at a minimum.

+### grunt-shell

+Use instead of grunt-exec, due to a configurable max output buffer size option.
+Required if running a command with a lot of output.

 ## What antipatterns could I run into with my newfound ES6 power?

 ### Auto Destructuring